Chocolate Museum Hamburg ⇒

 Discover & experience cocoa culture

-Discover the Chocolate Museum Hamburg ⇒ Informative tours ✓ Tastings ✓
+Discover the Chocolate Museum Hamburg ⇒ Informative Tours ✓ Tastings ✓

-Interactive exhibitions ✓ Plan your sweet trip now!
+Interactive Exhibitions ✓ Plan your sweet trip now!

-Chocolate Adventure: The Chocoversum Hamburg
+Chocolate Discovery Journey: The Chocoversum Hamburg

-This awaits you at the Chocoversum Hamburg
+This is what you can expect at Chocoversum Hamburg.

 • Guided tours through the fascinating world of chocolate.